IvanKosyakov/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-Devise a strategy for filling in all of the missing values in the dataset:
+In the following code you can see a strategy for filling in all of the missing values in the dataset.
+The strategy is to replace *NA* values with *average (mean)* values for corresponding time interval. *Average (mean)* values are already calculated in the *DailyActivity* dataset.

 ```r
 dataNA <- data [apply (data, 1, anyNA), ]